 Neither bears a close correlation to flesh and bone.
 The primary advantage of gelatin is that the wound channel may be observed and even preserved.
 Water only supplies the end result.
 On the other hand, my work is easily double-checked.

 I tested many loads, but ended up with five that I feel fill the most important niche roles of the 9mm Luger.
 I think they are excellent loads.
-For testing, I used a GLOCK 19 9mm handgun.

 A handgun with a shorter barrel may be expected to produce less velocity, while a longer-barrel handgun will exhibit greater velocity.